 — Stephen Amell (@StephenAmell) December 9, 2017

 It should be noted that it’s not just the fans that are doing stuff for the cast, but the cast is returning the favor.
-At the 2017 San Diego Comic-Con a fan named Sarah inspired the cast, everyone in the panel room, and everyone watching at home.
+At the 2017 San Diego Comic-Con, a fan named Sarah inspired the cast, everyone in the panel room, and everyone watching at home.
 During the Arrow panel, Sarah had gone up to ask a question to Amell.
 She told him that since she’s a fighter of cancer, she was wondering if he was going to make any more Fight Cancer shirts.
-The room erupted in applause and after asking her name, where she was from and if it was her first time (it was her third year in a row at SDCC), Amell asked if she would be returning the next year then proceeded to give her his necklace, telling her to give it back the following year.
+The room erupted in applause, and after asking her name, where she was from, and if it was her first time (it was her third year in a row at SDCC), Amell asked if she would be returning the following year then proceeded to give her his necklace, telling her to give it back the next year.
 In 2018, Sarah did indeed come back and returned the necklace at the SDCC Arrow panel.
-Amell got up and walked over to her, saying he’s only stolen one thing from set.
-After Sarah gave him back the necklace, he gave her his bow and whispered into her ear.
+Amell got up and walked over to her, saying he’s only stolen one thing from the set.
+After Sarah returned the necklace, he gave her his bow and whispered into her ear.
 At Arrow‘s final SDCC panel in 2019, Sarah returned and gave the bow back, Amell giving her his jacket from the show.
-It only shows just a sliver of what the fans mean to the cast and what the cast mean to the fans.
+It only shows a sliver of what the fans mean to the cast and what the cast means to the fans.

 Shows like The Flash and Legends of Tomorrow, even Supergirl and Batwoman, wouldn’t exist if it weren’t for Arrow.
-The stars of those shows always say that Amell and Arrow paved the way and last summer Entertainment Weekly shot a video with Gustin, Benoist, Lotz, and Rose saying goodbye to their fellow superhero, Stephen Amell.
+The stars of those shows always say that Amell and Arrow paved the way.
+Last summer, Entertainment Weekly shot a video with Gustin, Benoist, Lotz, and Rose saying goodbye to their fellow superhero, Stephen Amell.
 Even more recently, the stars of The Flash and Supergirl said goodbye to Arrow as a whole, talking about its legacy and how different things were then as compared to now, as well as how it’s going to be an adjustment and getting used to not seeing the cast on set.

 In the “Crisis on Infinite Earths” crossover event, fans had to say goodbye to one character earlier than expected.
-At the end of the first part, Oliver Queen had sacrificed himself and saved a billion people while doing so.
+At the end of the first part, Oliver Queen sacrificed himself and saved a billion people while doing so.
 However, using the Lazarus Pit on him and traveling to Purgatory to try to retrieve his soul in parts two and three, Oliver was soon transformed into the Spectre.
 In part four, Oliver used his abilities and saved the universe one last time, rightfully sacrificing himself and creating a new world, saving everyone but himself.
-His death was heavily felt in part four, as well as the season premiere of Legends of Tomorrow since for Sara, Oliver was all she had left of her old life.
+His death was heavily felt in part four, as well as the season premiere of Legends of Tomorrow, since for Sara, Oliver was all she had left of her old life.
 And there’s no doubt his death will be felt on The Flash and the remaining run of the Arrowverse shows.
-The series finale, “Fadeout,” will see Oliver’s funeral, a goodbye for not just the characters, but for the fans as well.
+The series finale, “Fadeout,” will see Oliver’s funeral, a goodbye for not just the characters but also the fans.